thatandromeda/django-status-cats/README.md

 All `HttpResponse`s will get an added `X-Status-Cat` header linking to the appropriate cat photo.
 You may also render some or all of your `HttpResponse`s with status-code-appropriate cat pics.
 A simple configuration option lets you specify which status codes get which treatment.

+The default settings will break your project (_but with cats!_), so you probably want change them (see below).

 ## Installation

 `python setup.py install`